Yes Big Dog, There is a Santa Claus!

 I yelled so loud Mr. Murphy, who lived down the street from us, probably heard me.
 It was proof that my brother was wrong.
 Santa was real and this 8-year-old boy’s doubts went away, at least until next Christmas time.

 I relayed this story some 50 years later to my ailing mother a few of Christmases ago.
 She chuckled and finally revealed the secret of that Christmas…..
-“Mr. Murphy”.
+“Mr. Murphy” was Santa's helper.
 Until that day, I never knew.